 The freehold land and buildings were independently valued in February 2020 by Herron Todd White and Valuations SA.
 The valuations were based on an assessment of the properties current market value using the capitalisation of net income and the direct comparison approach.
 The critical assumptions adopted in determining the valuation included the location of the land and buildings, the demand for land and buildings in the area and recent sales data for similar properties.
 The valuations resulted in a revaluation decrement of \$32,800 being recognised for the year ended 31 December 2019.

-1.4 New or amended Accounting Standards and Interpretations adopted
+1.4 New Australian Accounting Standards